Focus is on the gun as a man is shooting it. He is blurred out in the background with both eyes open as he shoots.

 |

-Which is More Effective- Shooting with One Eye Open or Two?
+Shooting With One Eye Open or Two

 When new shooters learn to fire a gun, they usually start like most people do—closing one eye to aim while looking towards the target downrange.
 However, some experienced gun owners actually prefer to shoot with both eyes open.
 Why do they do this, and what’s the most effective approach?
 Here are the pros and cons of shooting both ways.